 Type 2 diabetes

 The pathogenesis of type 2 diabetes is complicated, particularly as patients can present with differing degrees of insulin resistance.
 The disease can be due to a combination of genetic and environmental factors and is the most common type in the UK.
-The disease is characterised by either the body being unable to make enough insulin, or the body unable to effectively use the insulin which is produced.
+The disease is characterised by either your body being unable to make enough insulin or your body unable to use the insulin which is produced effectively.

-Type 2 diabetes doesn’t attack the beta cells and so is not an autoimmune disease.
-The ineffectiveness of the insulin (insulin resistance) is compensated by the body producing more of the hormone but it can’t always produce enough.
+Type 2 diabetes doesn’t attack the beta cells, so it's not an autoimmune disease.
+The ineffectiveness of insulin (insulin resistance) is compensated by your body producing more of the hormone, but it can’t always produce enough.
 As the pancreatic beta cells are put under increasing pressure, the increased production of insulin can destroy them, stopping the production of insulin.
-This is beta cell failure, over a prolonged period of time, it is possible to find yourself in a situation similar to that of a type 1 diabetic.
+This is a beta-cell failure.
+Over a prolonged period of time, it's possible to find yourself in a situation similar to that of a type 1 diabetic.